Dirk1980ac/simple-ci/README.md

 On the host where the CI is installed you need to have at least podman installed and running and you have to enable linger for the running user.

+## Trigger

+Put an apropriate config file (see examples) in .simple-ci and name it after the branch you want to build. (e.g. master.conf).

 ## Features